 Chris Kresser recommends making digital detoxes a regular part of our lives.
 Last year I spent a month on my guru’s off-the-grid ashram in Northern Arizona with absolutely no internet connection and can say that it was a great relief to be unplugged.
 This year I’ll be returning for two weeks over the holidays and looking forward to another digital detox.

 Week 18 was dedicated to the transtheoretical model of change, also known as TTM.
 TTM organizes stages of change into five categories – pre-contemplation, contemplation, preparation, action, and maintenance.
 Clients have different needs at each stage of change.
 The perceptive coach, able to identify what stage of change their client is in, can tailor his or her approach.
 A useful measuring device to have in the toolbox.

 The highlight of the month was a heavy dose of video lessons as well as two instructor sessions from Robert Biswas-Diener.
-Robert is the author of several books, including Positive Psychology Coaching and The Courage Quotient.
+Robert is the author of several books, including The Upside of Your Dark Side and The Courage Quotient.
 His approach to coaching is based on identifying a client’s strengths and harnessing them in the behavior change process.